Call us today

-Cocaine (chemical name: benzoylmethylecgonine) is a central nervous system stimulant drug processed from plants that are indigenous to South America.
-Cocaine has a well-deserved reputation as a serious drug of abuse; however, cocaine is a substance that has been used for medicinal reasons for quite some time and still may be used by some physicians and dentists as a topical medication to numb nasal tissues during surgery as well as for several other very restricted uses.
+Cocaine is a central nervous system stimulant drug processed from plants that are indigenous to South America.
+Its chemical name benzoylmethylecgonine, Cocaine has a well-deserved reputation as a serious drug of abuse; however, cocaine is a substance that has been used for medicinal reasons for quite some time and still may be used by some physicians and dentists as a topical medication to numb nasal tissues during surgery as well as for several other very restricted uses.

 The United States Drug Enforcement Administration (DEA) still lists cocaine as a Schedule II controlled substance.
 Its medical uses remain quite restricted, and the drug is tightly controlled by the DEA.

 Have you lost control of your cocaine use?
 Answer a few brief questions to find out if you need help.
 Complete our free and confidential addiction questionnaire today.

 In its natural form, when cocaine is extracted from the leaves of the coca plant, it is a hydrochloride salt.
 The substance is refined into a paste and then eventually processed into a white powdery substance.
 The powdery substance is most often snorted, mixed with a liquid and injected, or smoked.